xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

-# Introduction to asymmetric key cryptography
+# Introduction to asymmetric cryptography

+TO BE EDITTED

+We are first going to discuss different type of cryptography.
+Next we introduce the public key crypto.
+One example of public key crypto is RSA.
+So we are going to discuss a little bit more about RSA and see how it works.
-here is a the outline of
+OpenSSL implements a lot of cryptographic functions.
-this lecture
-we are first going to discuss different type of cryptography next we introduce the public key crypto one example of a public key crypto is a rsa so we are going to discuss a little bit more about rsa open ssl implements a lot of cryptographic functions so we are going to discuss open ssl which will be used for our hands-on exercises here let's look at a different type of cryptography we have discussed the secret key cryptography as we know in secret key cryptography the sender and the receiver they share the same key so based on the number of keys we can actually categorize cryptography into three tabs so one is uh the hash functions when we use hash functions there's no key over there the second one is a the secret key crypto there's only one key shared by the sender and the receiver then the third type is a public key crypto in public key crypto each person or each entity has two keys public key and private key so we will look at public key crypto in detail so let's uh review what we have learned about the secret key crypto so in this example here we have bob on the left and is on the right so bob is sending out a message which is called
+We are going to discuss openssl, a command line tool that uses OpenSSL to implement a lot of cryptographic functions, for our hands-on exercises.

+## Different types of cryptography

+We have discussed the secret key cryptography, i.e., symmetric crypto.
+Based on the number of keys we can actually categorize cryptography into three types.
+One is the hash functions, which will be introduced in another tutorial.
+When we use hash functions, there's no key over there.
+The second type of cryptography is a the secret key crypto, in which there's only one key shared by the sender and the receiver.
+The third type is a public key crypto.
+In public key crypto, each person or each entity has two keys, (public key, private key).

+Before we introduce public key crypto, let's review what we have learned about the secret key crypto.
+In this picture below, here we have bob on the left and is on the right so bob is sending out a message which is called